VineetaGeorge/VineetaGeorge/README.md

 Hi, I'm Vineeta!👋
 -----------------------------------------------------------

 🚀 Driven by a passion for analytics, I thrive on solving real-world business problems through data-driven strategies.
-Proficient in Python, and R, and experienced in data visualization with Tableau.
+Proficient in Python, and R, and experienced in data visualization with Power BI.
 Skilled in Inferential Statistics and Machine Learning Algorithms, complemented by a keen interest in Natural Language Processing.

 Let's Connect for Analytical Adventures🔍!

 <!---